allenai/rainbow/readme.md

 new technique's *equivalent costs*, or the costs where they achieve the same performance.
 For example, if the cost is measured as the number of examples and performance is measured by accuracy, then the cost equivalent curve shows how many examples the baseline needs to match the new technique's accuracy.
+See the "Cost Equivalent Curves" section of our [paper][paper] for more details.

 The `plot_cost_equivalent_curves` function in [`bin/create-multi-experiment-figures.py`](./bin/create-multi-experiment-figures.py)